 Or try the 80-20 rule: 80% of your content to educate your audience and 20% is to promote your brand.

 Trying both is important to gain a sense of what works best for your platforms but eventually, you should make a set plan of what gets posted where what times, and how much content you’re producing.

 At Interrupt Media, we often look at the entrepreneur, Gary Vaynerchuk’s, successful social media content strategy to gain insight.
 Here’s one of our favorites from Gary.

 Head to the business section of most social networks and you’ll find useful case studies.

-It’s also a great idea to ask existing followers what they want to see more of, then give them exactly what they ask for.
+It’s also a great idea to expand social listening and ask existing followers what they want to see more of, then give them exactly what they ask for.